-DW –The main question I get is surrounding where the VR content comes from.
-Once users sign-up, they find that they’re inside our interface, but they aren’t sure how to get started working with VR as they may not know how to create content.
+DW -The main question I get is surrounding where the VR content comes from.
+Once users sign-up, they find that they’re inside our interface, but they aren’t sure how to get started working with virtual reality as they may not know how to create content.

 Here is where our CAD plugins come in.
 If you install the plugin that matches the CAD program in your workflow, you can make any 3D CAD design into a VR design.
 Click on the Yulio plugin button in your CAD program, and once the project is done rendering, you can upload the cubemap file to Yulio, and there you go - a virtual reality experience you can share with your clients.
 You can start working with VR in this way in minutes.